 Similar results for ordinary percolation on $\mathbb{Z}^d$ are known.
 It was first predicted in \cite{t74} that its upper critical dimension is $6$.
-In the nearest-neighbor model, Hara and Slade~\cite{hs94} proved mean-field behavior in $d\geq 19$ via the lace expansion which is first derived in the seminal paper~\cite{hs90p}.
+In the nearest-neighbor model, Hara and Slade~\cite{hs94} proved mean-field behavior in $d\geq 19$ via the lace expansion which was first derived in the seminal paper~\cite{hs90p}.
 The best result $d\geq 11$ on $\mathbb{Z}^d$ was shown by Fitzner and van der Hofstad~\cite{fh17p} via the non-backtracking lace expansion~\cite{fh17nobl}.
-If we do not insist on the simple cubic lattice $\mathbb{Z}^d$, a closer value $d\geq 9$ to the critical dimension on the body-centered cubic (BCC) lattice $\mathbb{L}^d$ is obtained by Handa, Kamijima and Sakai~\cite{Handa-Kamijima-Sakai}.
+If we do not insist on the simple cubic lattice $\mathbb{Z}^d$, a closer value $d\geq 9$ to the critical dimension on the body-centered cubic (BCC) lattice $\mathbb{L}^d$ is obtained by the second author, the third author and Sakai~\cite{Handa-Kamijima-Sakai}.

 In this paper, we consider nearest-neighbor oriented percolation with independent Bernoulli bond-occupation probability on $\opSpaceTime$ in high dimensions.
 It is known what dimension the lace expansion works for nearest-neighbor ordinary percolation, whereas Nguyen and Yang did not take care of the exact value of the dimension $d_0$ in which their analysis works for nearest-neighbor oriented percolation.
 Our purpose is to specify $d_0$ and to prove the infrared bound in $d_0$.
 As a result, we prove that the infrared bound holds on $\opSpaceTime[d\geq 9]$.